 Diagnosis was complicated due to the fact that Madam Lee also suffers from Osteoarthritis.
 Her jaw muscles and joints were already worn down due to this condition, even before her TMD diagnosis.

 She also had muscle pain in her neck, known as Cervical Myofascial Pain.
 When you combine all these pain conditions that involve her head, jaws and neck together, she has what is known in medical terms as ‘Regional CranioCervical & Masticatory Myofascial Pain’.

 Due to the complex mix of medical conditions that Madam Lee has, she developed not only one, but multiple types of headaches.
-Ih her case, they are TMD and Cervicogenic headaches.
-These headaches can mimic the symptoms of migraines, which often leads to misdiagnosis.
+In her case, they are TMD and Cervicogenic headaches.
+These headaches can mimic the symptoms of migraine disorders, which often leads to misdiagnosis.

 The Importance of a Proper Dental or Medical Diagnosis

 We started her on a range of pain management therapies suited to her needs.
 Her pain condition improved after these extensive therapies and treatments.
 With that, she is now able to have a semblance of normalcy in her life.

 Her case study in particular highlights the importance of a proper diagnosis.
 Without which, we cannot target and treat the underlying pain problem with full effectiveness.
 This prolongs the patient’s pain and impacts their quality of life.
 The guesswork and hit-or-miss treatments can be costly as well.